 There’s a strong connection between literature and whisky.
-Discussions of it mostly revolve around the penchants of individual authors.
-Think Mark Twain, James Joyce, Dorothy Parker and Charles Bukowski.
-But what of the instances of whisky within literature itself?
-Those fictional occurrences when whisky spills out from the author’s tumbler and onto the page?
+Discussions of it mostly revolve around the penchants of individual authors – but what about those occurrences when whisky spills out from the author’s tumbler and onto the page?
 Here, then, are five of the best such examples, all the way from pulp spy fiction to classic Southern Gothic.
-So, sit you down in an armchair, pour a favourite and immerse yourself in the intoxicating world of classic whisky fiction.
+So, sit you down, pour a favourite and immerse yourself in the intoxicating world of classic whisky fiction.

 Our Man in Havana, Graham Greene